-(g) Loans or extensions of credit to any financial institution or to any receiver, conservator, superintendent of banks, or other agent in charge of the business and property of a financial institution when an emergency situation exists and a bank is asked to provide assistance to another financial institution, and the loan is approved by the superintendent.
+(g) Loans or extensions of credit to any financial institution or to any receiver, conservator, superintendent of financial institutions, or other agent in charge of the business and property of a financial institution when an emergency situation exists and a bank is asked to provide assistance to another financial institution, and the loan is approved by the superintendent.
 For purposes of this paragraph, "financial institution" means a commercial bank, savings bank, trust company, savings association, or credit union.

 (h) Loans or extensions of credit to the student loan marketing association.